telerik/kendo-ui-core/docs-aspnet/document-processing.md

 Telerik Document Processing provides the RadPdfProcessing, RadSpreadProcessing, RadSpreadStreamProcessing, RadWordsProcessing, and RadZipLibrary UI-independent and cross-platform libraries which enable you to process content between different formats and work with archive files.

 * The [RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) library enables you to create, import, and export PDF documents.
-* The [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) enables you to effortlessly convert documents from one to another file format among XLSX, XLS, CSV and TXT. .
+* The [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) enables you to effortlessly convert documents from one to another file format among XLSX, XLS, CSV and TXT.
 * The [RadSpreadStreamProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) library enables you to export large `XLSX` and `CSV` spreadsheet documents with low memory footprint and great performance.
-* The [RadWordsProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/overview) library enables you to create, import, and export `DOCX`, `HTML`, `RTF`, and `TXT` documents, and export them to PDF.
+* The [RadWordsProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/overview) library enables you to create, import, and export `DOCX`, `DOC` & `DOT` (import only), `HTML`, `RTF`, and `TXT` documents, and export them to PDF.
 * The [RadZipLibrary](https://docs.telerik.com/devtools/document-processing/libraries/radziplibrary/overview) library enables you to compress and decompress `ZIP` files.

 ## Supported File Formats